sashokbg/wlout/README.md

 - Add dmenu KWin support for KDE
 - Prevent switching off last display
 - Use preferred screen mode when duplicating
+- Allow to not use "best common resolution" when mirroring via a flag
 - Add mode <display> auto command that uses the screen prefered mode
 - Optimize positions default screen by keeping a virtual map of all screens
 - Add some unit tests